llvmsharplang/cli/README.md

 #### Windows

-Simply right-click on the `install.ps1` file, and select "Run with PowerShell".
+Simply right-click on the `install.ps1` file, and select `Run with PowerShell`.

 #### Linux